Henry Kinney

 Henry Lawrence Kinney (June 3, 1814 – March 3, 1862) was an American politician, military officer, and later filibuster known for founding what became the city of Corpus Christi, Texas.
 Born in Pennsylvania, Kinney moved to Texas in 1838 and settled near present-day Brownsville.
 He served in both houses of the Texas Legislature.

-He was killed in a gunfight in Mexico in 1862.
-Kinney County, Texas is named for him.
+Early life

+Henry Lawrence Kinney was born June 3, 1814 in near Sheshequin, Pennsylvania.

 Corpus Christi

 By 1841, Kinney began trading and ranching near what is now Corpus Christi, Texas on a site known as the Old Indian Trading Grounds.
 In 1844, in San Antonio, he participated in a riding/shooting contest, which included, Texas Rangers, Commanches and Mexican vaqueros.
 Ranger John McMullen, was awarded the 1st prize, and Kinney was awarded the second prize.
 He was a noted horseman and kept some of the finest horses in the state.
 He participated in several skirmishes with Commanches, who often attacked the Corpus Christi area.
 He was elected as a senator to the Ninth Texas Congress and served as a delegate to the Convention of 1845.

 At the beginning of the Mexican–American War, he was on General James Pinckney Henderson's campaign staff, campaigning in northern Mexico.
 At the end of the war, he returned to the Corpus Christi area and continued trading.
 Kinney established Corpus Christi as Kinney's Rancho and also established Nuecestown, which is now a ghost town within the city limits of Corpus Christi.

+Kinney served in the Senate for the First, Second, Third and Fourth legislatures of the new state of Texas.